Opportunities for our students

-All our degree programmes offer students two statutory social work placements with opportunities to undertake practice learning in a range of services and settings related to statutory children’s and adults social work.
-Students undertake a 70 day placement followed by a 100 day placement and will work towards meeting the requirements of the Professional Capabilities Framework and the Knowledge and Skills Statements.
-Students at York University will also complete a 30 day placement in a non-statutory work setting.
+All our degree programmes offer students two statutory social work placements.
+You can apply and develop your knowledge, skills and values in a practice setting gaining experience of statutory social work.
+Enabling you to work towards meeting the requirements of the Professional Capabilities Framework and the Knowledge and Skills Statements.
+Students undertake a 70 day placement followed by a 100 day placement; in addition, students at York University also complete a 30 day placement in a non-statutory setting.

-“I feel ready to begin working as a social worker and feel competent to do so, which is largely due to the experience gained on my placement.”
+“I feel ready to begin working as a social worker and feel competent to do so, largely due to the experience gained on my placement.”
 Student Social Worker – University of York

 Placements are jointly arranged by our university placement leads and Practice Educator Consultants (PECs) to best support students’ identified learning and development needs.
-All students are supported by a Practice Educator; additional support is provided by PECs, work based supervisors and local authority workforce development teams.
-You will receive a comprehensive induction and be supported by a range of staff throughout your placement.
+Students will receive a comprehensive induction, are supported by a Practice Educator and a range of staff especially PECs, work based supervisors and local authority workforce development teams.

 Students on placement can access the local authorities and teaching partnerships learning and development opportunities.
 They can also access past events, presentations and related materials in addition to resources on current topics.

 The documents below contain guidance and information on the roles and responsibilities of those involved and the protocols that have been agreed for the allocation and management of placements.